heyudude/Brawl-Stars-Club-Tools/README.rst

 For more details, see `samples/bstools.ini <https://github.com/heyudude/Brawl-Stars-Club-Tools/blob/master/samples/bstools.ini>`_

 ===================================================================
-Optional blacklist and vacation management using Google Sheets
+--> TBD WIP Optional blacklist and vacation management using Google Sheets
 ===================================================================

 You can optionally use a Google Sheets log to keep track of demerits